Gyan3168/Product-Sales-Data-Analysis-/README.md

 # Product-Sales-Data-Analysis

-•	Project Objective: To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+•	**PROJECT OBJECTIVE:** To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

-•	Description:
+•	**DESCRIPTION:**

 i)	Dashboard Creation: Identify the KPIs, design an intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to